MSc Communication Engineering / Overview

-The course is aimed at those with some previous undergraduate knowledge of communication engineering topics, wishing to enhance their skills to an advanced level compatible with a career in the communications industry.
-The course also serves as an excellent introduction and training for further research leading to the degree of PhD.
+The course is aimed at those with some previous undergraduate knowledge of communication engineering wanting to enhance their skills to an advanced level for a career in the communications industry.
+The course also serves as an excellent introduction for those wanting to pursue a career in research or wanting to study for a PhD.

 For entry in the academic year beginning September 2016, the tuition fees are as follows: